Reddit IPO: Everything you need to know about Reddit

 What does Reddit do?

-Reddit has more than 100,000 communities, in which over 57 million active daily users share their thoughts and ideas on a range of topics.
-In fact, Reddit is currently the seventh-most-visited website on the internet, and the fifth-most-popular social networking site.
+Reddit has more than 100,000 communities, in which over 73 million active daily users share their thoughts and ideas on a range of topics.
+In fact, Reddit is currently the 16th-most-visited website on the internet and the seventh-most-popular social networking site.

-The site allows users to post anonymously, which is supposed to encourage honestly and transparency.
-Any post can be voted on by the community; posts with the largest number of up votes are viewed more and hold greater authority.
+The site allows users to post anonymously, which is supposed to encourage honesty and transparency.
+Any post can be voted on by the community; posts with the largest number of upvotes are viewed more and hold greater authority.

 How does Reddit make money?